 Create a New End Table from an Old Bar Stool

-Edited by Jmgf, Anonymous, Eng, Olivia and 2 others
+Edited by Jmgf, Eng, Olivia, Emmanuel M. Lardizabal and 1 other

 Creating your very own end tables is one way of maximizing your old materials and enhancing your personal creativity.
 Make something new and exciting out of the materials that you have gathered and let your inner you radiate even though the furniture that you have picked out for your rooms.